RazmikMovsisyan/loopin/README.md

 2. Notice the difficulty in managing both environments separately.

 **Suggested Fix:**
-You can combine the projects into one repository by following the guide at the end of the walkthrough, or you can manually configure the two parts to be deployed together on the same URL.
+I could combine the projects into one repository by following the guide at the end of the walkthrough, if I had enough time for this project.

 ---